 July 7, 1996 to September 1, 2000

-The Bells had exited their car and inadvertently walked toward the path of the Taurus.
+At this time, the Bell family had exited their car and inadvertently walked toward the path of the Taurus.
 Officer Crayon yelled, “Hold up!
 Hold up!
 There are kids behind the car!”
-Officer Crayon, a United States Army veteran, was survived by his mother, Barbara Crayon Allbright; three children, Kevin Curtis Crayon II, Christopher Keith Crayon, and Brittany Denise Crayon; and four siblings, Vincent Toran, Shawn Anthony Crayon, Keith Andre Albright, and Vicki Denise Travis.
+Officer Crayon ran to and reached into the car to turn the key.
+Mathis accelerated through the lot, dragging Officer Crayon along.

-Reverend Jim Vickers, Jr. officiated over funeral services at the Lincoln Heights Missionary Baptist Church in Woodlawn, Ohio.
-From there hundreds of regional police officers escorted Officer Crayon to his final resting place in Oak Hill Cemetery in Glendale.
+Reverend Jim Vickers, Jr. officiated over funeral services at the Lincoln Heights Missionary Baptist Church in Woodlawn.
+From there hundreds of regional police officers escorted Officer Crayon to his final resting place in Section 19C, Lot 333, Grave 1, Oak Hill Cemetery, Glendale, Ohio.
 His pallbearers included Police Officers Kevin Brown, Brian Norris, Joe Grady, Joehonny Reese, William Keuper, and Robert Posey.

 The Police Division retired Badge No. 347, the 20th badge number to be retired for a line of duty death.

 Officer Crayon’s only full sibling, Shawn, passed away in 2006.
 His mother died in 2015.

 If you know of any information, artifacts, archives, or images regarding this officer or incident, Please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © This narrative was revised on April 17, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Historian.
 All rights are reserved to him and the Greater Cincinnati Police Museum.